Dita Von Teese: Television and acting

 Von Teese has performed in adult and mainstream films.
 In her early years, she appeared in fetish-related, softcore pornographic movies, such as Romancing Sara, Matter of Trust (in which she is billed under her real name of Heather Sweet), and also in two Andrew Blake hard-core fetish films, Pin Ups 2 and Decadence.

 She has appeared in more mainstream features such as the 2005 short film, The Death of Salvador Dali, written by Delaney Bishop, which won best screenplay and best cinematography at SXSW, Raindance Film Festival, and Mill Valley Film Festival, and won Best Actress at Beverly Hills Film Festival.
 She starred in the feature film Saint Francis in 2007.

 In addition, she has appeared in a number of music videos, including the video for the Green Day song "Redundant," the video for "Zip Gun Bop" by swing band Royal Crown Revue, Agent Provocateur's video for their cover of Joy Division's "She's Lost Control", and (performing her martini-glass burlesque routine) the video for "Mobscene" by Marilyn Manson.
 She was featured in a striptease/burlesque act in George Michael's live tour 2008, for the song "Feelin' Good".
 In addition to this, she appeared at the final of the Eurovision Song Contest 2009 as the central feature of Germany's entry, Miss Kiss Kiss Bang by Alex Swings, Oscar Sings.
 She also appeared in the music video "Up in the Air" by Thirty Seconds to Mars in 2013.

 She stated in 2007, "I don't understand why women feel the need to go into acting as soon as they become famous ...
 But I suppose if the part were aesthetically correct, then maybe I could consider it."

 In January 2011, Von Teese guest starred in the CBS police procedural drama series CSI: Crime Scene Investigation, in which her friend Eric Szmanda starred, in the episode "A Kiss Before Frying".
 She played Rita von Squeeze, a femme fatale version of herself, who seduces Szmanda's character, Greg Sanders, in a plot inspired by film noir.

 In 2021, Von Teese appeared on the British version of the Fox TV series The Masked Dancer, masked as Beetroot.
 She was the third celebrity to be unmasked, on May 31.
 In September, Von Teese was a contestant in the eleventh season of Danse avec les stars, the French version of Dancing with the Stars.
+She was partnered with professional dancer Christophe Licata.
+On November 12, 2021, they were eliminated finishing 5th out of 13.

 In 2022, Von Teese appeared in the music video for Taylor Swift's "Bejeweled" from her tenth studio album Midnights (2022).